PostTraumaticOS/EPG-to-Trakt/README.md

 # EPG-to-Trakt
 A python tool to convert JSON formatted EPG to Trakt List.
 If it runs into an episode with bad/mismatching metadata, it will output an error, move on, and post a message once successfully finished.
 As of now, only TV Show Episodes are being added.
 Support for Movies will be included in future revisions.

+Special thanks to https://github.com/shashankbm09 for helping with the code.

 # Preamble
 To create the list, I used the Node.JS tool provided here: https://github.com/freearhey/epg-parser